timofeysie/strict-ten-ngrx/README.md

   },
 ```

-1. Registering root effects
-After you've written your Effects class, you must register it so the effects start running.
-To register root-level effects, add the EffectsModule.forRoot() method with an array of your effects to your AppModule.
+1. Registering root effects by adding the EffectsModule.forRoot() method with an array of your effects to your AppModule.

 2. For feature modules, register your effects by adding the EffectsModule.forFeature() method in the imports array of your NgModule.